Docker » Fundamentals

 # Stop everything

-Compose automatically creates a network where services can find each other by name.
-Your web service can connect to redis without knowing its IP address.
+Compose creates a network where services find each other by name — your web service connects to redis without knowing its IP.

 Understanding Container Technology